adamajane/software-engineering-1-exam-project/README.md

 Andreas Bardram - s210986@student.dtu.dk
 # How to run
 We recommend running the program with IntelliJ Idea.
 To set up run configurations correctly, please refer to the guides below.
+## Clone repository to IntelliJ
+1. On the repo start page, click "Code" in the top right-hand corner
+2. Copy the HTTPS or SSH URL
+3. Open IntelliJ on your device
+4. Click "Get from VCS" in the top right-hand corner
+5: Paste the URL and clone the repo
+## Set up of run configuration for testing
+The run configuration for the testing is stored at .idea/runConfigurations/All_in_software_engineering_1_exam_project.xml.
+The run configuration has been tested and works on Windows and macOS.
+## Running the program
+In the Main class, click on the green "Run" icon next to the main method.
+The program should run without issues.